Orbital equivalence classes of finite coverings of geodesic flows: Counting the number of orbits of the action of the modular group on the set of finite index subgroups

-Let us now consider the subgroup $\mathfrak{C}$ generated by the $g-1$ elements $C_1, \ldots, C_{g-1}$.
+Let us now consider the subgroup $H$ generated by the $g-1$ elements $C_1, \ldots, C_{g-1}$.
 Since all the curves $\bar{c}_i$ are disjoint, it is an abelian group.
 The action of some element $C_1^{k_1}C_2^{k_2}\ldots{C}_{g-1}^{k_{g-1}}$ is:

 where we adopt the convention $k_0=k_g=0$.
-This action does not change the value of each $\alpha_i$, and moreover one can check that the sum $\sum_{i=1}^{g}\beta_i$ is constant along the orbits of $\mathfrak{C}$.
-We do not do an explicit computation here.
-Anyway, we see that by applying a well-suited element of $\mathfrak{C}$, we can transform the element of the form \eqref{eq:alphazero} to another one where all the $\alpha_i$'s and $\beta_i$'s vanish, except $\beta_g$.
-In other words, every element of $\mathfrak{G}_n$ admits in its $\operatorname{Mod}(\Sigma)$-orbit an element of the form:
+This action does not change the value of each $\alpha_i$, and moreover one can check that the sum $\sum_{i=1}^{g}\beta_i$ is constant along the orbits of $H$.
+We do not do an explicit computation here, which is fairly simple.
+Anyway, we see that by applying a well-suited element of $H$, we can transform the element of the form \eqref{eq:alphazero} to another one where all the $\alpha_i$'s and $\beta_i$'s vanish, except $\beta_g$, since every $\alpha_i$ remains null and every $\beta_i$ is changed by adding $k_i - k_{i-1}.$ In other words, every element of $\mathfrak{G}_n$ admits in its $\operatorname{Mod}(\Sigma)$-orbit an element of the form:

 Let us go back, applying $C_{g-1}$, we get:

 Now use an element of $G$ mapping this element to:

 Apply $C_{g-1}$: we now get: